venlahelena/Book-collection-manager-/README.md

 3. At the top of the page there is another form where users can add new books to the book list by typing the title, author, and description of the book.
 All fields must be filled in order for the book to be saved to the list after clicking the button 'save new'.

-4.There is also a delete button that can be used to delete a selected book from the collection.
+4. There is also a delete button that can be used to delete a selected book from the collection.

 # How to install and run the project: